-TAX DEFERRED ANNUITIES
+TAX-DEFERRED ANNUITIES

-Eligible employees may participate in one of the employer's 403(b) and/or 457(b) retirement plans but must use one of the district's approved vendors.
-Participation in the plan and plan deduction changes may be done at any time of the year.
-Information regarding the retirement plan options is available in the Benefits Portal.
+Eligible employees may participate in one of the employer's 403(b) and/or 457(b) retirement plans but must use one of the District's approved vendors.
+Participation in the plan and plan deduction changes may occur at any time of the year.
+Information regarding the retirement plan options is available in the Benefits Portal on the Perry Township Schools website.